Best Vanguard Index Stock & Bond Funds: How To Invest (+ tips)

 When you purchase shares of an index fund, you’re basically buying into that market as a whole.
 Having shares in a Vanguard US stock index fund is like having shares in the entire US stock market.
 You own a little bit of everything instead of owning shares in a single company.

 Index funds also tend to have lower taxes since they don’t buy or sell frequently like managed funds.
 Index funds also cost less than managed funds because there’s less time spent hand-picking stocks and bonds.

-When building a stock index fund, Vanguard purchases shares from a ton of different companies.
-Vanguard’s goal is to match their ownership of a given company to that company’s share of the overall market.
+When building a stock index fund, Vanguard purchases shares from several different companies.
+Vanguard’s goal is to match its ownership of a given company to that company’s share of the overall market.

 For example, let’s say a Vanguard fund has $100 to invest and that Amazon represents about 10% of the entire stock market.
 In this case, Vanguard would invest $10 into Amazon and the remaining $90 into other companies.
 If Amazon’s value grows, Vanguard buys more.
 If it shrinks, Vanguard buys less.